surveyjs/survey-library/docs/get-started-angular.md

 ```
 ![Get Started with SurveyJS - Survey Results](images/get-started-primitive-survey-alert.png)

 As you can see, survey results are saved in a JSON object.
-Its properties correspond to the `name` property values of your questions in the model definition.
+Its properties correspond to the `name` property values of your questions in the model schema.

 To view the application, run `ng serve` in a command line and open [http://localhost:4200/](http://localhost:4200/) in your browser.